Are you looking for a low-maintenance pet that will show off your personality?

 Unlike most other types of snails to keep as pets, Sea Butterflies make exciting companions when observed under the microscope since they often feed on equally small organisms like rotifers and monophytes.

-These fascinating creatures bring life and color into any aquarium environment, making them an ideal addition for aquarists or biology enthusiasts.
+These fascinating creatures bring life and color to any aquarium environment, making them ideal additions for aquarists or biology enthusiasts.

 2. Malaysian Trumpet Snail